George Logothetis: Outreach and philanthropies

 Logothetis has been publicly active in outreach and philanthropy, particularly in the wake of the Greek financial crisis.
-At a dinner meeting of 14 Greek Americans seeking to improve the lives of their countrymen, he conceived a plan for an internship program under the auspices of the Libra Group, in conjunction with the Greek America Foundation and the American College of Greece, placing young Greeks and Greek Americans in Libra Group's 25 locations across the world, giving them hope and opportunity.
-This project became the Libra Internship Program, which launched in 2011.
-Initially focused solely on Greek and Greek diaspora students, as of 2015 the program provides internships for up to 100 students per year at Libra Group and its subsidiaries, and includes placements for students from socio-economically disadvantaged backgrounds and Haitian students.
+At a dinner meeting of 14 Greek Americans seeking to improve the lives of their countrymen, he conceived a plan for an internship program under the auspices of Libra Group, in conjunction with the Greek America Foundation and the American College of Greece, placing young Greeks and Greek Americans in Libra Group and its subsidiaries 26 locations across the world, giving them hope and opportunity.
+This project became Libra Internship Program, which launched in 2011.
+Initially focused solely on Greek and Greek diaspora students, As of 2024 the program provides internships for up to 100 students from over 50 countries per year at Libra Group and its subsidiaries, and includes placements for students from socio-economically disadvantaged backgrounds.

-Via the Libra Group, Logothetis also supports MBA students at Athens University of Economics and Business, and engages in a variety of other nonprofit philanthropic and educational programs.
-In 2012, along with three fellow diaspora Greeks, he founded The Hellenic Initiative, a global nonprofit focused on mobilising the Greek diaspora and pro-Greek community to invest in Greece through programs of crisis relief, entrepreneurship, and economic development.
-Also in 2012, the Libra Group pledged €5 million to create the initiative's Hellenic Entrepreneurship Award, which provides mentorship and funding to Greek entrepreneurs; as of 2017, the Libra Group has committed €10 million to supporting entrepreneurship in Greece through the award.
+Via Libra Philanthropies, Logothetis has also supported MBA students at Athens University of Economics and Business, and engages in a variety of other nonprofit philanthropic and educational programs.
+In 2012, along with three fellow diaspora Greeks, he founded The Hellenic Initiative, a global nonprofit focused on mobilizing the Greek diaspora and pro-Greek community to invest in Greece through programs of crisis relief, entrepreneurship, and economic development.
+Also in 2012, Libra Group pledged €5 million to create the initiative's Hellenic Entrepreneurship Award, which provides mentorship and funding to Greek entrepreneurs; as of 2017, Libra Group has committed €10 million to support entrepreneurship in Greece through the award.

-At the Greek America Foundation's 2012 National Innovation Conference, he encouraged fellow Greeks to revitalise Greece by rediscovering and implementing philotimo, a complex and comprehensive core Greek value roughly translating as honour and altruism.
+At the Greek America Foundation's 2012 National Innovation Conference, he encouraged fellow Greeks to revitalize Greece by rediscovering and implementing philotimo, a complex and comprehensive core Greek value roughly translating as honor and altruism.
 He also gave detailed inspirational speeches at the 2011 and 2013 Gabby Awards presented by the Greek America Foundation.
 He has written several articles for the Huffington Post, beginning in 2012.